K0IN/Notify/doc/install/cloudflare.md

 All of them need to be set to work.

     * `SUB`: set this to the email of the person in charge for notifcations - this will be sent to the push server.
-    * `SERVERPWD`: the password to send notifications.
+    * `SERVERPWD`: the password to send notifications - this should be a secret.
     * `CORS_ORIGIN`: enables cors for the supplied domain(s) - empty if none.
     * `SERVE_FRONTEND`: boolean to enable the frontend - empty if it should not be served.

-for more information's on how to set env variables, see the [documentation](https://developers.cloudflare.com/workers/platform/environment-variables)
+for more information's on how to set env variables, see the [documentation](https://developers.cloudflare.com/workers/platform/environment-variables) also all variables can be found [here]/app/src/globals.d.ts)

 ## Step 4. deploy to cloudflare